-AND to celebrate your incredible resiliency and hard work that make our council great, please join us on Saturday, April 25 at 10:00 a.m. for a virtual volunteer recognition event on Zoom.
+AND to celebrate your incredible resiliency and hard work that make our council great, please join us on Saturday, April 25 at 10:00 a.m. for a virtual Volunteer Recognition Celebration event on Zoom.

 We have amazing, out-of-this-world volunteers serving girls across our 22 counties.
 Because of our volunteers, our girls reach for the stars and learn that being a Girl Scout is awesome.
 To recognize this dedication and service, there are several ways parents, girls, and fellow volunteers can say thank you!